OmSantoshBadade/Major-Project/README.md

-# Credit Card Recommendation System
+# Credit Card Recommendation System (Note:-In PROTOTYPE 3 Folder)

 A Python-based credit card recommendation system that helps users find the most suitable credit card based on their preferences and spending habits.